canonical/sphinx-docs-starter-pack/readme.rst

 Initialise your documentation repository
 ---------------------------------------

-The ``init.sh`` Bash script is used to initialize your repository with the starter pack content.
+The ``init.sh`` Bash script is used to initialise your repository with the starter pack content.
 It adds all the files to your repository that are needed to get started with Sphinx documentation.

 To use the script, follow these steps: